Matt R. Judah, Ph.D.

 Peter Eichner is a senior at Old Dominion University and will receive his Bachelor’s of Science in Psychology in Spring of 2018.
 He plans apply to graduate programs in Psychology and continue research in areas ranging from anxiety to human factors psychology.

-Richard is a freshman and plans to pursue a Bachelor’s Degree in Psychology.
+Richard is a Sophomore and plans to pursue a Bachelor’s Degree in Psychology.
 His research interests are centered around post traumatic stress disorder, anxiety, depression, and service related trauma among military veterans and their families.
 He plans to further continue his studies by applying to graduate programs.

 Samantha is a senior at Old Dominion University and will be graduating with a Bachelor’s in Exercise Science May of 2018.
 Currently working as a massage therapist, she plans to become a physical therapist after completing a doctoral program.
 She is interested in neurological research and understanding links between physical and psychiatric health.